QLAC Qualified Longevity Annuity Contract

 Q. What are the drawbacks or disadvantages of a QLAC?

-You may also face the risk that you might not get all of your money back if you die prematurely and you had selected a Life Only QLAC instead of a Cash Refund QLAC.
+You may also face the risk that you might not get all of your money back if you die prematurely and selected a Life Only QLAC instead of a Cash Refund QLAC.

-In a low interest rate environment the guaranteed monthly income amount you are locking in is not as attractive as it might be if interest rates were higher.
+Finally, you are locking in your payments at the time your purchase your QLAC.
+In a low interest rate environment, the guaranteed monthly income amount may be lower than if interest rates were higher.

 Q. Who should considering buying a QLAC?

 A QLAC can be a good fit for many investors in different circumstances, so there is no one ideal buyer.
-A QLAC will work best if you have enough money to devote only a fraction (no more than 10% to 20%) of your total portfolio to a QLAC without jeopardizing either money you need currently or money to provide income in the earlier years of your retirement.
+A QLAC will work best if you have enough money to devote only a fraction (no more than 25%) of your Traditional IRA to a QLAC.
+You shouldn't get a QLAC if you don't think you'll have enough money in your early retirement years.

-A QLAC is also more advantageous if you have a family history of living to an advanced age.
+A QLAC is also more advantageous if you have some reason to think you have good longevity, such as a family history of living to an advanced age.

 Q. How does a QLAC work?